agiliq/building-api-django/docs/serailizers.rst

-Serialiering and Deserializing Data
+Serializing and Deserializing Data
 ========================================

 DRF makes the process of building web API's simple and flexible.
-With batteries included, it comes with well designed base classes to allows to serialize and deserialize data.
+With batteries included, it comes with well designed base classes which allows us to serialize and deserialize data.

 Serialization and Deserialization